googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

-Since the Version Handler needs to modify Unity asset metadata (`.meta` files), to enable / disable components, rename and delete asset files it does not work with Unity Package Manager installed packages.
-It's still possible to include EDM4U in Unity Package Manager packages, the Version Handler component simply won't do anything to UPM plugins in this case.
+Since the Version Handler needs to modify Unity asset metadata (`.meta` files), to enable / disable components, rename and delete asset files it does not work with Package Manager installed packages.
+It's still possible to include EDM4U in Package Manager packages, the Version Handler component simply won't do anything to PM plugins in this case.

 ## Using Version Handler Managed Plugins